bkudler/WavesetTransformer-ForTrevorWishart/README.md

 ## Using Transformations

 The file labeled `transformers.scd` contains more advanced transformations, that involve doing more than just changing one quality of a waveset.
 The video labeled “Using-Transformations” shows how this file can be used.
 Again, the help file also contains information on how to use these transformations.

+## Presets

+The file `presets.scd` in the starter files package has some presets that can be examined using the `takeSnapshot` and `showSnapshot` methods.

 ## Advanced Usage